Español

 Herbicides

 Herbicides help control the root systems of woody-stemmed vegetation.
-Licensed specialists use herbicides registered with the U.S. Environmental Protection Agency and the appropriate state regulatory agency.
+Licensed applicators use herbicides registered with the U.S. Environmental Protection Agency and the appropriate state regulatory agency.

 Cleanup

-Crews can keep vegetation debris on the right-of-way to decompose naturally.
+Crews may keep vegetation debris on the right-of-way to decompose naturally in unmaintained areas.
 This process returns nutrients to the soil and reduces the possibility of soil erosion.

 Working with Property Owners

-Maintaining clear rights-of-way helps ensure electric reliability for customers while keeping the public and company workers safe.
+Maintaining clear rights-of-way ensures the electrical grid's reliability for customers while keeping the public and power line crews safe.
 Company representatives work with property owners to communicate upcoming work, discuss clearing practices and address concerns prior to conducting work.

 Tips To Stay Safe and Prevent Outages: